 If you are in a company vehicle and another car hits you and you are injured, you may be able to file a claim against the driver who caused the accident and your injuries.
 This is known as a third-party claim.
 Third-party claims can recover damages for pain and suffering, something not allowed by Workers’ Compensation.
 Filing a third-party claim does not affect your application for Workers’ Compensation benefits.

 Liability in a vehicle accident can be complex.
-If you or a loved one has been injured in a vehicle accident while on the job, contact a Philadelphia Workers’ Compensation lawyer at the Law Offices of Gross & Kenny, LLP.
+If you or a loved one has been injured in a vehicle accident while on the job, contact a Philadelphia Workers’ Compensation lawyer of Gross & Kenny, LLP.
 Call 267-589-0090 or complete our online form to schedule a free consultation.
 Our offices are located in Philadelphia, allowing us to serve Pennsylvania and New Jersey.